VolkanSah/ModSecurity-Webserver-Protection-Guide/README.md

 Here are the general steps you can follow:

--> Install Fail2ban on your system.
+- Install Fail2ban on your system.
 The installation process will vary depending on your operating system.
-You can refer to the official Fail2ban documentation for installation instructions on your specific OS.

--> Configure Fail2ban to read the ModSecurity audit log.
+- Configure Fail2ban to read the ModSecurity audit log.
 You can do this by creating a new Fail2ban jail configuration file that specifies the location of the audit log file.
 Here is an example configuration file for
 - Apache:
 ```bash
 [modsec]